Canine Demodicosis

 The successful cure rate for juvenile-onset generalised demodicosis is 70-80%.
 Dogs with adult-onset generalised demodicosis have a lower cure rate.

-- Poor compliance with medications or skin scrapings regime
+- Poor compliance with medications or skin scraping regime

 - Poor storage of medications